sftcd/openssl/esnistuff/nginx.md

 Note that even though I see 3 occurrences of those log lines, we only end up with 4 keys loaded as the library function checks whether files have already been loaded.
 (Based on name and modification time, only - not the file content.)

+We log when ESNI is attempted, and works or fails, or if it's not tried.
+The success case is at the NOTICE log level, whereas other events are just logged at the INFO level.
+That looks like:

+            2019/10/13 14:50:29 [notice] 9891#0: *10 ESNI success cover: example.net hidden: foo.example.com while SSL handshaking, client: 127.0.0.1, server: 0.0.0.0:5443

 ## Reloading ESNI keys